FREQUENTLY ASKED QUESTIONS

 What is your fee and what does it include?
 Are there any time limits or added fees if I have a long labor?

-The fee for our doula services is $850.
-This fee includes one consultation and then two additional prenatal meetings with the other doulas.
+The fee for our doula services is $1,100.
+We ask for a $400 deposit to hold your due date on our calendar and then the remaining $700 is due by 37 weeks.
+Repeat doula clients receive a $100 discount.
+This fee includes one consultation and then two additional prenatal meetings with the two other doulas who are on call for you.
 We provide unlimited phone/email/text support through the pregnancy and postpartum.
-The doula who attended your birth also provides a postpartum visit in your home.
-All Natural Baby Doulas clients are invited to our postpartum support group as well.
+The doula who attended your birth also does a postpartum visit with you.
 There are NO additional fees if you have a long labor.
 Some doulas charge extra for supporting a family for an extended period (possibly more than 12 or 16 hours), but we do not charge extra for a long labor because we would never want a mom in labor, at one of her most vulnerable points in life, to have to decide between figuring out if she can afford more money for a doula or if she would need to send her doula home.